zhousarah/azure-compute-docs/articles/virtual-machines/installing-vm-watch.md

   ---
   #### Validate feature registration

-  Validate you have registered for the VM watch feature successfully by running the command.
+  Validate you registered for the VM watch feature successfully by running the command.

   #### [CLI](#tab/cli-validatefeaturereg)